-A group of people of a Kirkuk district launched a voluntary campaign to restore some of the main streets within the district due to the suspension of service projects, which the municipality attributed to the lack of the required budget.
+A group of residnents in a district of Salahaddin province launched a voluntary campaign to restore some of the main streets within the district due to the suspension of service projects, which the municipality attributed to the lack of the required budget.

 With the start of the new year 2022, a number of Kurdish volunteers began restoring potholes and bumps in the main street that passes through the Kumari (the Republican) neighborhood in the middle of the Tuz Khurmatow district, using a mixture of sand and gravel.